 Businesses have a large impact on these targets, and we're dedicated to working with them to help them achieve this.

 Climate change and energy costs are having a real impact on businesses and a business can benefit from increasing resilience to the rising energy costs.
 By focusing on energy efficiency, a business can reduce energy use, reduce energy bills, improve the overall efficiency of the businesses and help protect them from rising energy costs.
 These measures will improve a business’s bottom line and their green credentials, therefore improving their potential supply chain opportunities.

 Green BELLE is a European Regional Development Fund (ERDF) project being run by the Energy Projects Team, which assists SMEs in Leicester and Leicestershire to cut their CO2 emissions and reduce their energy bills.

-The project will be running for three years, until December 2019.
+The project will be running until December 2022.